• Skip to content

 Consider packing your bag at about 32 weeks so you’re ready if labour happens early.

-• things for labour – for example, old, oversized t-shirts, extra underwear, warm socks, lip balm and snacks
+• Things for labour – for example, comfortable, oversized t-shirts, extra underwear, warm socks, lip balm, a water bottle and snacks

-Before packing, ask your hospital or birth centre about what they’ll provide for you and your baby.
+Before packing, ask your hospital or birth centre what they’ll provide for you and your baby.

 Getting to the hospital or birth centre